 Many of these recommendations require action by the Town to modify regulations or put policies in place to guide local boards and staff during site plan review processes.
 Physical enhancements will require funding either from budgetary line items or outside sources such as those available through the State Consolidated Funding Application (CFA) process.
 The Town should continue to seek out funding to address infrastructure needs in addition to other physical design enhancements where feasible.
 The following pages outline projects, action items, timeframes, and potential partnerships based on the recommendations contained within this plan.

-The action plan is intended to be an active document for the Town and its partners to utilize moving forward.
-For that reason a "Status" column is included in the action plan for the purposes of goal setting and tracking.
+The potential partnerships is an important component in that it highlights other entities inside and outside the Town that can be engaged for the implementation item, whether for permitting, funding, or general involvement.
+For The action plan is intended to be an active document for the Town and its partners to utilize moving forward and should be regularly referenced for goal setting and overall status tracking.